Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-tab-bar-circle-middle-button.md

 For our example, we will make five buttons in our tab bar.
 The middle one will be outstanding.

-Let's start by adding the five buttons and make the middle one an empty one.
+Let's start by adding the five buttons and making the middle one an empty one.

 ```html
 <ion-tabs>